andresanaya21/andresanaya21/cluster-api/aws/README.md

 # example to connect pods from the outpost node to internal network (uma)
 # Use nodePort as service type.
 Using that you can access to the internal network from/to
-# the pods through the internal networlk. try ping in the pods to 10.11.29.1
+# the pods through the internal network. try ping in the pods to 10.11.29.1

 $ SERVICE_NAME=first SERVICE_TYPE=NodePort NS=apps envsubst < deploy-using-alb.yaml | kubectl --kubeconfig capi-cluster.kubeconfig  apply -f -

+# another way to expose services from the outpost node to internal network (uma) is using LoadBalancer in each service.
+The MetalLB must be created with
+# ipPools and provide ips 10.11.28.0/24 subnetwork
 ```